 - Emotional – emotional flexibility, positive feelings, self regulation, relationships, ease instead of resistance

 - Spiritual – spiritual flexibility, commitment to core values, tolerance of other’s values and beliefs, intuition

-Gong sound meditation is one of the many ways to raise your awareness in consciously recognizing that you even need to work on those….and there are many, many ways to discover, cultivate and incorporate aspects of them into your life, such as Yoga, Qi-gong, Tai-Chi, meditation, regular massage, walks in nature, healthy foods, reading, affirmations etc. See here how others have created peace in their minds, one of the ultimate goals of raising one’s awareness.
+Meditation, or various forms of sound assisted meditation, is one of the many ways to raise your awareness in consciously recognizing that you even need to work on those….and there are many, many ways to discover, cultivate and incorporate aspects of them into your life, such as Yoga, Qi-gong, Tai-Chi, regular massage, walks in nature, healthy foods, reading, love, affirmations etc. See here how others have created peace in their minds, one of the ultimate goals of raising one’s awareness.